prosopo/captcha/dev/flux/README.md

 #### Authenticate with Flux Main Site only

-Use to generate the authentication for a Flux node for a specific app.This allows you to go straight to [https://runonflux.io/](https://runonflux.io/) and login with the login phrase and signature.
+Use to generate the authentication for a Flux node for a specific app.This allows you to go straight to the [RunOnFlux Login](https://cloud.runonflux.io/login.html) and login with the login phrase and signature.

 ```bash
 # authenticate with the network for a specific app